Psychedelic Clinics vs. Psychedelic Retreats

 Preparation and Integration Support

 Psychedelic clinics vary in the extent of the preparation and integration support they offer.
 Where it is offered, support is typically provided by the medical professionals conducting the psychedelic sessions.
 They may also recommend follow-up therapy sessions with a mental health professional.
 In the clinical context, preparation involves a range of activities, such as screening for any medical or psychological contraindications, discussing goals and expectations, and preparing for the experience.
 Integration support involves ongoing psychotherapy sessions designed to help individuals process their experiences and integrate them into their daily life.
 Similar models are often used by retreats but in a non-clinical form.

-With psychedelic retreats, preparation and integration are often central to the entire approach.
+With psychedelic retreats, preparation and integration are one of the biggest benefits, and are often central to the entire approach.
 Typically, this goes beyond the psychological dimension alone to consider the whole self, including body, mind, heart, and spirit.
 Activities can include spiritual practices such as yoga and meditation, workshops, group discussions, and one-on-one sessions with facilitators.
 Group sessions are often run by experienced facilitators who can provide support and guidance.

 Accessibility and Affordability

 The financial cost associated with working with psychedelics can vary greatly depending on the type of setting, the substance used, and the level of support provided.
 Psychedelic clinics tend to be expensive due to the medical supervision and infrastructure involved.
 Retreats vary widely in cost, depending on the level of the service provided and the comfort of the accommodation, amongst other factors.
 The variations in the legality of different substances between countries means that, for many retreats, it is necessary to travel abroad, while ketamine clinics may operate in your home country.